What is Autism Spectrum Disorder?

 Every child on the autism spectrum is unique, and symptoms can vary from one person to the next.
 Diagnosis requires assessment by a trained mental health professional in a clinical setting.

-Adult Autism Symptoms
+Autism Symptoms in Adults

 Until mental health professionals began to gain a better understanding of autism, many people on the spectrum went undiagnosed through childhood and into adulthood.
 Women and people with what was once called “Asperger’s” are most likely to have experienced this.